Beh-naz/Implementing-OLS-algorithm/README.md

 ### 1- Import Data:

 .
-Data is imported from a provided CSV file and saved as an array.
+Data is imported from the rls_data.csv file and saved as an array.

 ### 2- Matrix Construction: